helloimdomas/ai-medical-imaging-open/README.md

 ### What We Could Have Done Better

-- **Larger ablation sample**: The prompt ablation used only 10 nevus samples.
+- Larger ablation sample: The prompt ablation used only 10 nevus samples.
 A larger subset would provide more statistical confidence.
-- **Fine-tuning**: We evaluated MedGemma zero-shot only.
+- Fine-tuning: We evaluated MedGemma zero-shot only.
 Fine-tuning on even a small set of melanoma histopathology images might significantly improve specificity.
-- **Full-size MedGemma**: We used the 4B parameter model (Q4_K_M quantization) due to hardware constraints.
+- Full-size MedGemma: We used the 4B parameter model (Q4_K_M quantization) due to hardware constraints.
 The 27B variant may perform better on this task.
-- **Cross-validation for failure analysis**: The 35 shared hard cases come from a single train/test split.
+- Cross-validation for failure analysis: The 35 shared hard cases come from a single train/test split.
 Cross-validated failure analysis would be more robust.

 ### Future Research Directions

 **Improving the current approach:**

-1. **Fine-tune MedGemma** on labeled melanoma/nevus histopathology images.
+1. Fine-tune MedGemma on labeled melanoma/nevus histopathology images.
 Instead of prompting the model zero-shot, additional training on task-specific examples could teach it the melanoma-vs-nevus distinction it currently lacks.
-2. **Evaluate MedGemma 27B** (multimodal) to determine if the larger model overcomes the melanoma bias — we used the 4B variant due to hardware constraints.
+2. Evaluate MedGemma 27B (multimodal) to determine if the larger model overcomes the melanoma bias — we used the 4B variant due to hardware constraints.

 **Extending to new questions:**

-3. **Test MedGemma where it was trained**: Run the same VLM-vs-embedding comparison on chest X-rays or colon pathology — domains where MedGemma has direct training data.
+3. Test MedGemma where it was trained: Run the same VLM-vs-embedding comparison on chest X-rays or colon pathology — domains where MedGemma has direct training data.
 If the VLM-vs-embedding gap closes in-domain, it confirms the modality gap hypothesis.
-4. **Multi-class extension**: Expand beyond binary melanoma/nevus to include basal cell carcinoma, squamous cell carcinoma, and dermatofibroma.
+4. Multi-class extension: Expand beyond binary melanoma/nevus to include basal cell carcinoma, squamous cell carcinoma, and dermatofibroma.
 Does the same dominant-class bias appear when more diagnosis classes are available?
-5. **Other medical VLMs**: Compare with histopathology-specific models to determine whether the melanoma bias is MedGemma-specific or a general limitation of VLMs on underrepresented histopathology domains.
+5. Other medical VLMs: Compare with histopathology-specific models to determine whether the melanoma bias is MedGemma-specific or a general limitation of VLMs on underrepresented histopathology domains.
-6. **Clinical triage angle**: MedGemma's 99.4% melanoma sensitivity could paradoxically be useful as a conservative pre-screening tool — if MedGemma says "benign," the prediction is almost certainly correct (given how rarely it predicts benign).
+6. Clinical triage angle: MedGemma's 99.4% melanoma sensitivity could paradoxically be useful as a conservative pre-screening tool — if MedGemma says "benign," the prediction is almost certainly correct (given how rarely it predicts benign).

 ---